GMSLabs/Hyber-SDK-Android/README.md

 keytool -exportcert -alias <RELEASE_KEY_ALIAS> -keystore <RELEASE_KEY_PATH> | openssl sha1 -binary | openssl base64
 ```

-On Windows, you will need the following:
+On Windows, you need the following steps:

 - Key and Certificate Management Tool (keytool) from the Java Development Kit
 - OpenSSL for Windows Library from the Google Code Archive